iticek026/poc-trust-management/project/notes.md

 - [x] handle clearing all intervals
 - [x] mal robot is increasing trust score when it is sending MOVE_TO_LOCATION but it should not => FIX: handle differently message types in makeTrustDecision function -> currently it is evaluated as true, but should be false,
 - [ ] replacing malicous robot in transporting if it was detected
-- [ ] malicious robot has for some reason some positive interactions, check it why -> the positive interactions are because of the average
+- [x] malicious robot has for some reason some positive interactions, check it why -> the positive interactions are because of the average
+- [x] when missing is in transporting phase it should not affect other robots that are searching, they should continue with searchind the environment and its state should not be affected by mission state change